krists/system_settings/README.md

 ## Using System Settings in tests

 Your test suite probably clears database before/after every test example.
 Fortunately is very easy to load fresh settings from configuration file.
 It can be done by running `SystemSettings.load`.
+It will persist all loaded settings.
+But if you would like to persist only a subset of loaded settings run `SystemSettings.load(:one, :two, :three)`.

 And if you modify settings values in test example you can reset to defaults with `SystemSettings.reset_to_defaults`.